carpentries/instructor-development/roles/co-chairs.md

 The co-chairs of the mentoring committee are responsible for:

-1. Schedule monthly mentoring subcommittee meetings.
-Typically, meetings are the final Monday of every month and happen twice in one day (usually 13:00 UTC and 22:00 UTC)with each co-chair hosting one to accomodate time zones.
+1. Scheduling monthly mentoring subcommittee meetings.
+	- Typically, meetings are the final Monday of every month and happen twice in one day (usually 13:00 UTC and 22:00 UTC)with each co-chair hosting one to accomodate time zones.
-2. Work with fellow co-chair to plans and share the monthly meeting agenda in advance (i.e. 1 or 2 weeks ahead of time).
+2. Working with fellow co-chair to plan and share the monthly meeting agenda in advance (i.e. 1 or 2 weeks ahead of time).
-3. Each co-chair will lead one of the meetings (or delegate when absent).
+3. Leading one of the monthly subcommittee meetings (or delegate when absent).
-4. Co-chairs will delegate tasks with each other for each month.
-(Can be done through a meeting after monthly subcommittee meeting to touch base).
+4. Delegating tasks that come up each month.
+	- This can be done through a co-chairs meeting after monthly subcommittee meeting.
-5. Follows up with other mentoring committee members regarding their duties/concerns
+5. Following up with other mentoring committee members regarding their duties/concerns.
-6. Gathers feedback from community and other sub-committee members about desired mentoring efforts or outcomes
+6. Gathering feedback from community and other sub-committee members about desired mentoring efforts or outcomes.
-7. Facilitates the formation of task forces / sub-committees as appropriate to accomplish desired mentoring outcomes
+7. Facilitating the formation of task forces/sub-committees as appropriate to accomplish desired mentoring outcomes.
-8. Adds new committee roles as necessary
+8. Adding/modifying new committee roles as necessary.
-9. Evaluates committee roles on a yearly basis
+9. Evaluating committee roles on a yearly basis.

 ## Time Commitment